Follow TV Tropes

 • Memetic Badass: Ethan Hunt (and/or Tom Cruise himself).
 He almost doesn't need any additional elevation given the death-defying stunts he has to pull in every instalment, but he's nevertheless elevated to near-immortal status in the public consciousness.

-• My Real Daddy: J. J. Abrams, who directed and wrote the third film and has remained onboard the series as producer for all subsequent installments, and Christopher McQuarrie, who contributed to the fourth film and wrote and directed the fifth and sixth.
-Under their involvement, the films have been seen blending a strong mix of the more cerebral mind game aspects of the original movie and the more over-the-top action set pieces of the second, as well as introducing mainstays in the series like Benji Dunn and Ilsa Faust, with the more consistent cast allowing a greater focus on the whole team ensemble that some detractors of the first two films felt were missing.
+• My Real Daddy: J. J. Abrams, who directed and wrote the third film and has remained onboard the series as producer for all subsequent installments, and Christopher McQuarrie, who contributed to the fourth film and wrote and directed the fifth, sixth, seventh and eighth.
+Under their involvement, the films have been seen blending a very strong mix of the more cerebral mind game aspects of the original movie and the more over-the-top action set pieces of the second, as well as introducing mainstays in the series like Benji Dunn and Ilsa Faust, with the more consistent cast allowing a greater focus on the whole team ensemble that some detractors of the first two films felt were missing.
 Since the two have gotten involved the series has been getting better reviews with each film, with the sixth getting the strongest yet.
 This also extends to Ethan's characterization in the movies beginning with M:I 3, combining his personality as The Chessmaster who outsmarted his enemies and never fired a gun or threw a punch in the first movie, with his gun-toting action hero portrayal in the second, and having them complement each other, so that while he is adept in a fight and can hold his own well, he primarily prefers out-thinking his opponents and only relies on direct combat if he's left with no other recourse.
 It's this characterization that stuck, and has continued through all the sequels after the third.

 • Sophomore Slump: While some moviegoers appreciated the easier-to-follow storyline, Mission: Impossible II is considered inferior despite (or because of) the flashy action (noticeably, it gets the smallest real estate on the six-film collection box art seen on the main page).
 The third film was seen as much better and getting things back on track.
 The fourth, fifth and sixth are the best reviewed films in the series.